Solar wind

 How to use the model?

 The model has been designed with the utmost care for user utilization.
 It is pasted onto a 3-D globe that can be smoothly rotated, zoomed and moved.
 Use your mouse (desktop) or fingers (mobile) to drag and rotate the globe.
 Scroll forward (desktop) or pinch out (mobile) to zoom in.
 Scroll back or pinch in to zoom out.
+As you load the homepage, the model should center itself on your current location automatically, provided you allowed location service when you first downloaded the app / used the website.
+After a certain time of inactivity on the page, our model goes into a ‘showcase mode’ where different webcams around the world are displayed.
+This mode deactivates as soon as you move your mouse and use the map.

 The map also shows cities where we have online webcams, as well as your location (provided you turn on location services).
 On the desktop version, hover over the city to reveal the webcam.
 On mobile devices, click on the city to reveal the webcam.
 Click again to close it down.